 - · Device measurements

-- Device I/O
+- · Device I/O

 - Commands

 - Events

 - Time

-Once the configuration file has been loaded, the user can access the Modbus map of the relay via the AQtivate software ($Tools \rightarrow Communication \rightarrow Modbus Map$).
+Once the configuration file has been loaded, the user can access the Modbus map of the device via the AQtivate software ($Tools \rightarrow Communication \rightarrow Modbus Map$).
 Please note that holding registers start from 1.
-Some masters might begin numbering holding register from 0 instead of 1; this will cause an offset of 1 between the relay and the master.
+Some masters might begin numbering holding register from 0 instead of 1; this will cause an offset of 1 between the device and the master.
 Modbus map can be edited with Modbus Configurator ($Tools \rightarrow Communication \rightarrow Modbus Configurator$).

 Table.
-5.3.2 - 380.
+5.3.2 - 431.
 Modbus/TCP settings.

-Parameter Range Description Enable Modbus/ TCP 0: Disabled 1: Enabled Enables and disables the Modbus/TCP on the Ethernet port.
+Parameter Range Description Enable Modbus/ TCP Disabled Enabled Enables and disables the Modbus/TCP on the Ethernet port.
 IP port 065 535 Defines the IP port used by Modbus/TCP.
 The standard port (and the default setting) is 502.
-Ethernet port 0: All 1: COM A 2: Double Ethernet card Defines which ethernet ports are available for Modbus connection.
+Ethernet port All COM A Double Ethernet card Defines which ethernet ports are available for Modbus connection.
 Visible if any double ethernet option card is installed in the device.
-Event read mode 0: Get oldest available 1: Continue previous connection 2: New events only 0: Get oldest event possible (Default) 1: Continue with the event idx from previous connection 2: Get only new events from connection time and forward.
+Event read mode Get oldest available Continue previous connection New events only Get oldest event possible (Default) Continue with the event idx from previous connection Get only new events from connection time and forward.

 Table.
-5.3.2 - 381.
+5.3.2 - 432.
 Modbus/RTU settings.